ChrisEssery/group-project/Portfolio/Conclusion.md

 Our product could arguably be used to garner data on the affect playing computer games has on individuals who are lonely and isolated.

 Our project attempts to overcome the shortcomings of previous gaming platforms by utilising video chat and a simple user interface.
-There is also scope for using self-monitoring technologies to unobtrusively gather data on user behaviours and associated feelings of loneliness in a variety of contexts which could in turn simplify the collection and management of data, reducing the burden of self-monitoring (Rapp, 2016).
+There is also scope for using

 Building upon contemporary research, this project pushes the field forward and provides a promising point of departure for future methods.